skovalik/bootstrapwp-Twitter-Bootstrap-for-WordPress/README.md

 For the most up-to-date version, follow the in-process development branch: [https://github.com/rachelbaker/bootstrapwp-Twitter-Bootstrap-for-WordPress/tree/1-WIP](https://github.com/rachelbaker/bootstrapwp-Twitter-Bootstrap-for-WordPress/tree/1-WIP)

-Version .86 (still baking)
+Version .86 (Released April 11, 2012)
 -------------

 __Bootstrap Styles and Scripts__

 *	Updated JS files from Bootstrap 2.0.3 branch as of April 7, 2012
-*	Updated CSS files from Bootstrap 2.0.3 branch as of April 7, 2012
+*	Updated CSS files from Bootstrap 2.0.3 branch as of April 11, 2012
 *	Updated LESS files from Bootstrap 2.0.3 branch as of April 7, 2012

 __Functions.php__

 *    Added `bootstrapwp_autoset_featured_image()` function to replace previous `catch_that_image()` function that was causing issues for some theme users.
 The post thumbnail will now automatically be set to the first image added to a post if a featured image was not manually declared.
+*	Edited `bootstrapwp_css_loader()` to move `/css/bootstrap-responsive.css` down in the loading order

 __Page-blog.php__